-Note*** If you are actively suicidal at this moment, please call 911 for emergency care or check yourself in to an emergency room.
+Note*** If you are actively suicidal at this moment, please call 911 for emergency care or check yourself into an emergency room.
 If you struggle with suicidal ideation, you may also find support by calling the NATIONAL SUICIDE PREVENTION LIFELINE at 1-800-273-8255.

 Major Depressive Disorder

-Major Depressive Disorder (MDD) is like waking in a fog that does not lift as you go about your day.
+Major Depressive Disorder (MDD) is like walking in a fog that does not lift as you go about your day.
 This feeling lasts for at least two weeks at a time and can occur once or reoccur over the life span.
-This most commonly referred to type of depression.
+This most commonly referred to a type of depression.
 Those living with MDD may be experiencing:

 - Sadness or Feeling Down Most of the Time